Hessra-Labs/hessra-sdk.rs/README.md

 [![License](https://img.shields.io/crates/l/hessra-sdk.svg)](https://github.com/hessra-labs/hessra-sdk.rs/blob/main/LICENSE)
 [![CI Status](https://img.shields.io/endpoint?url=https://gist.githubusercontent.com/jcorrv/b2734fbe9a9c147a9dfdeafcdcd6c7b7/raw/hessra-sdk-rs-ci-status.json)](https://github.com/hessra-labs/hessra-sdk.rs/actions/workflows/ci.yml)

-A secure, flexible Rust SDK for the Hessra authorization service, providing mTLS-backed token request and verification capabilities.
+A complete rust SDK for requesting and handling authorization tokens from the Hessra authorization service.

+## How to use

+- Request your authorization token before you make your request
+- Include the authorization token in your request
+- verify and optionally add service chain attestations to the token along the way, completely offline
+- verify the final token, completely offline

 ## Project Structure

 This repository is organized as a Rust workspace with the following components:

 - **hessra-sdk**: Main SDK crate that provides a unified API (this is what you'll import)
-- **hessra-token**: Core token verification and attestation functionality
+- **hessra-token**: Core token creation, verification, and attestation functionality
 - **hessra-config**: Configuration management for the SDK
 - **hessra-api**: HTTP client for communicating with Hessra services
 - **hessra-ffi**: Foreign Function Interface for other languages
+- **hessra-pgrx**: Postgres extension to verify tokens (e.g. Row Level Security)

 ## Features

-- **Secure by Design**: Built-in mutual TLS (mTLS) authentication with the Hessra service
+- **Secure by Design**: tokens are short-lived and narrowly scoped to a single request
 - **Protocol Support**: HTTP/1.1 with optional HTTP/3 (via feature flag)
 - **Flexible Configuration**: Multiple ways to configure the client including environment variables, files, and code
 - **Token Management**: Request and verify authorization tokens with strong cryptographic guarantees
-- **Service Chain Attestation**: Support for multi-service attestation chains
+- **Service Chain Attestation**: Support for multi-service attestation chains: prove your request went through the proper places
-- **WebAssembly Support**: Optional WASM compatibility for token verification (via feature flag)

 ## Quick Start